-When creating a test, questions have to be written.
-These questions can contain numbers or parameters when the students have to do a calculation.
-To make these numbers change of value for each student, the code editor can be used.
-In the code editor variables can be created, which later can be used in the question and in the criteria of the question.
-These variables can be used in the content of a question as well as a subquestion.
+It is possible to create questions that include numbers or parameters for which students need to perform calculations.
+To allow these numbers to vary for each student, the code editor can be used.
+In the code editor, variables can be created that can later be used in the question content and in the evaluation of the question.
+These variables can be used in the content of an exercise or a question.
 Also, in the code editor the answer to each question needs to be calculated using the variables, so these variables can be used in the criteria.
 A variable can be added up by +, subtracted by -, divided by /, multiplied by * and be done to the power of by **.
 Make sure to use brackets if needed.

 Use the code editor

 - Create an assignment.
 Read here on how to create an assignment.

 - You can write your code in the black input field.

 - Click Run and the code will be tested.

 Use the created variables in content, questions and criteria

 - Click Variable in the menu of the description box and select the variable.

 - The variable will be shown in a blue box with the name as it was given in the code editor.
-This way it will be visible in the test as a number.
+This way it will be visible in the test.

 Example 1: Use unique variables per student

 To create a variable with a changing value per student, the function random(x,y,step=z) can be used.
 This function will have a value somewhere between x and y and will have steps of z.
 This means that when the function has a value between 1 and 4 with steps of 1, the variable can have the values 1, 2, 3 and 4.

 Example 2: Calculate an answer with a function

 To create difficult functions, python libraries can be used.
 With the math library, sine functions and logarithmic functions can be calculated for example.
 You can import a new library by using the code: import #library_name.